Question Frequently Asked by Expectant Mothers Considering Adoption

 My baby is due soon or is already born, and I have not made an adoption plan yet.
 What should I do?

 Making an adoption plan is a difficult decision.
 We won’t pressure you or ask you to rush your decision.
 That’s why we encourage you to call us at anytime during your pregnancy or after your baby is born.
-A counselor will meet with you at a convenient location, help you evaluate your options, and provide you with the support you need.
+A counselor will meet with you at a convenient location, help you evaluate your options, and provide you with the support you need in order to make the best decision possible.

 If you need more time after the baby’s birth, we can arrange temporary care for your baby while you decide if adoption is the right choice.
 You remain the baby’s legal parent during this time.
 If you decide to move forward with an adoption plan, your counselor will assist you in finding an adoptive family.